Campbell B. Hodges: Military career

 In March 1920, Hodges reverted to his permanent rank of captain before being promoted to major in July of that year.
 He served as military attaché in Spain and Portugal from May 1923 to January 1926.
 In April 1926, he was assigned as the commandant of cadets at the Military Academy.
 Hodges was promoted to lieutenant colonel on 23 April 1927.

 While serving as commandant of cadets, Hodges was offered the presidency of Louisiana State University.
 He declined the offer to remain in the army and instead became the Senior Military Aide to President Herbert Hoover in March 1929.
 Hodges served as Hoover's aide until March 1933 and then as President Franklin Roosevelt's aide until June 1933 when relieved by Lieutenant Colonel Edwin M. Watson.

 In November 1933, Hodges joined the 14th Infantry Regiment at Fort Davis in the Panama Canal Zone.
 On 1 October 1934, he was promoted to colonel and given command of Fort Davis.
 In August 1936, Hodges became the chief of staff of the 4th Corps Area at Atlanta, Georgia.

 Promoted to brigadier general on 24 December 1936, Hodges was given command of the 14th Brigade and Fort Snelling in Minnesota.
 He then commanded the 5th Infantry Division at Fort McClellan in Alabama from October 1939 to May 1940.
 In June 1940, Hodges was given command of the 5th Corps Area at Fort Hayes in Ohio.
 He was promoted to major general on 1 September 1940.
 In October 1940, Hodges assumed command of VII Corps (Tactical) at Camp Beauregard in Louisiana.
 He relinquished command and retired from active duty on 30 June 1941.

 Later life

 Hodges assumed the presidency of Louisiana State University on 1 July 1941 and served until 1944.
-Not long afterward, he died of a cerebral hemorrhage at LaGarde General Hospital in New Orleans.
+Not long afterwards, he died of an intracerebral hemorrhage at LaGarde General Hospital in New Orleans.
 Hodges was buried at the West Point Cemetery on 27 November 1944.